 Minnesota’s health care marketplace is a complex and continually evolving set of relationships between consumers, health care providers, health insurance plans, employers, and government.
 The Health Economics Program’s “Minnesota Health Care Markets Chartbook” is intended to provide convenient access to the most up-to-date Minnesota statistics on a wide variety of topics, including health care spending and drivers of increased health care costs in Minnesota, access to insurance coverage, and health care provider trends.
 The chartbook is updated regularly as new data and analysis become available.

-Each section of the chartbook can be viewed individually in Adobe Acrobat as a PDF file or downloaded as a PowerPoint file.
+Each section of the chartbook can be viewed individually in Adobe as a PDF file or downloaded as a PowerPoint file.
 The chartbook is organized into nine sections as follows:

 Section 1: Minnesota Health Care Spending and Cost Drivers - This section includes information on total health care spending in Minnesota, by sources and uses of funds.
 It also includes comparisons to national health care spending estimates.
 Finally, it includes information on trends in premiums and underlying costs in Minnesota's private health insurance market.
-(Last update: January 2019)
+(Last update: August 2023)

 Section 2: Trends and Variation in Health Insurance Coverage - This section provides an overview of the sources of health insurance coverage for Minnesotans, how the sources of coverage have changed over time, and variation in sources of private health insurance.
-(Last update: July 2018)
+(Last update: April 2023)

 Section 3: Employment-Based Health Insurance - This section provides an overview of the market for employer-based health insurance in Minnesota, using pooled data from the Insurance Component of the federal Medical Expenditure Panel Survey.
 It includes information on variations in health insurance offer rates, employee eligibility, take-up rates, total premiums and employer/employee shares, and other enrollee cost sharing requirements.
-(Last update: December 2016)
+(Last update: February 2023)

 Section 4: Individual and Small Group Health Insurance Markets – This section presents information on trends in Minnesota’s individual and small group health insurance markets and benefit sets.
 It includes information on enrollment trends, premium growth, benefit sets (deductibles, copayments, etc.), and health plan market shares.
-(Last update: October 2018)
+(Last update: March 2023)

-Section 5: Public Health Insurance Programs – This section provides information on key enrollment and spending trends in publicly-financed health insurance programs that cover Minnesotans, including Medicare, Medical Assistance (Medicaid), MinnesotaCare, General Assistance Medical Care, the Prescription Drug Program, and the Minnesota Comprehensive Health Association (MCHA).
-(Last update: July 2018)
+Section 5: Public Health Insurance Programs – This section provides information on key enrollment and spending trends in publicly-financed health insurance programs that cover Minnesotans, including Medicare, Medical Assistance (Medicaid) and MinnesotaCare.
+(Last update: September 2023)

 - Detailed Health Insurance Statistics from the Minnesota Health Access (MNHA) Survey

-- Inpatient Acute Care Beds at MN Community Hospitals,
+- Inpatient Acute Care Beds at MN Community Hospitals, 2012 to 2020

-Includes: Licensed Beds, Available Beds, etc. Excel
+- Includes: Licensed Beds, Available Beds, etc. Excel

-- Financial Statistics for Minnesota Community Hospitals,
+- Financial Statistics for Minnesota Community Hospitals, 2012 to 2020

-Includes: Net Income, Profit Margin, etc. Excel
+- Includes: Net Income, Profit Margin, etc. Excel

-- Service Utilization at Minnesota Community Hospitals,
+- Service Utilization at Minnesota Community Hospitals, 2012 to 2020

-Includes: Acute Care Admissions, Outpatient Registration, etc.
+- Includes: Acute Care Admissions, Outpatient Registration, etc. Excel

-- Minnesota Hospital Uncompensated Care and Its Components
+- Minnesota Hospital Uncompensated Care and Its Components, 2012 to 2020

-Includes: Charity Care, Bad Debt, etc.
+- Includes: Charity Care, Bad Debt, etc. Excel